The 3 Easiest Citrus Trees to Grow

 The 3 Easiest Citrus Trees to Grow: Meyer Lemon, Bearss Lime, and Calamondin

-Growing citrus trees is a rewarding experience.
-The fresh, tangy fruits brighten up any garden and provide a sense of accomplishment.
-However, not all citrus trees require the same level of care and attention.
+Growing citrus trees is a very rewarding experience, especially if you love enjoying the fruits of your labor!
+And growing fruit trees is a kind of labor.
+The attention they require for success makes your harvest that much sweeter.
+Fresh, aromatic, tangy fruits brighten up any garden space and provide a sense of accomplishment.
+However, as I have learned through years of practice growing citrus trees, not all citrus trees require the same level of care and attention.
 For gardeners looking for low-maintenance options, some citrus varieties stand out for their ease of growing and harvesting.
 We have picked out the 3 easiest citrus trees to grow which are perfect choices for beginners or busy gardeners.
 I find that these varieties grow quickly, are prolific fruit producers and respond very well to a schedule of regular watering, feedings and yearly pruning.
 They are: The Meyer Lemon, The Bearss Lime, and The Calamondin.
+If you're looking for a triple threat of yellow, green and orange fruit, I have your answer!

 1. Meyer Lemon: A Zesty Treat

 The fruit itself is a delicacy, featuring a round to slightly oval shape and a vibrant yellow hue when ripe.
-What sets the Meyer Lemon apart is its sweeter taste compared to traditional lemons, with a hint of floral undertones.
-Whether you're a fan of lemonade, desserts, or savory dishes, the Meyer Lemon is a versatile addition to your edible garden.
+The skin is thinner and smoother than a traditional lemon.
+What sets the Meyer Lemon apart is its sweeter taste compared to classic lemons, with a hint of floral undertones.
+If you're a fan of lemonade, desserts, or savory dishes, the Meyer Lemon is a versatile addition to your edible garden.

 Improved Meyer Semi-Dwarf Lemon Tree